lulu-2021/company_scope/README.md

   response
 end
 ```

-The next version of "company_scope", will have the Rack::Middleware call integrated and the
-ability to opt out of using it.

 Alternatively you can use your own process for determining the "current_company" and override this
 method in your application controller, providing you declare this after the "company_setup" method,